List of Indian football champions: History

 The first Indian football league, the National Football League (NFL) was an association football league competition in India which was organised into three divisions.
 The Premier Division of the league was first introduced in 1996, though the country already had a long history in the sport thanks to the likes of the IFA Shield and the Federation Cup.
 The league though is now transformed into the I-League and continues with that name.
 The change was supposed to bring more popularity to Indian Football.
 The first league season of I-League consisted of eight teams from the NFL plus two promoted teams from the former Division Two.

 The 1996–97 Indian National Football League was the first season of the NFL and ended with JCT Mills FC being crowned champions.
 The NFL era though saw Kolkata clubs East Bengal and Mohun Bagan had the most championships with three respectively.
 The I-League era is different though as most of the champions of the league have come from Goa.

 Currently, the team with the most championships in I-League is Dempo who have won three championships in the league.

 In 2014, a new football league named Indian Super League has started.
 In its first three seasons it was running without recognition from the AFC.
 Before 2017–18 season, ISL got recognition from Asian Football Confederation (AFC).
 In July 2017, it was proposed by the All India Football Federation (AIFF) that the Indian Super League champion be granted a spot in the AFC Cup, Asia's second-tier club competition.
 On 25 July 2017, the AFC approved the AIFF's proposal.
 Thus, from the 2017–18 season, the Indian Super League champions were allowed to participate in the AFC Cup from the qualification stages of the competition.
 Meanwhile, India's spot in the AFC Champions League, Asia's top club competition, was still kept by the I-League; thus two leagues were parallelly running in the country.
 In October 2019, a roadmap for development of league in India was proposed.
 All stakeholders accepted the proposal where it was announced that ISL premiers would now be entitled to the AFC Champions League, starting from 2021 edition and the I-League champion will get to play the AFC Cup.
-From 2022–23 season the AFC Cup slot from I-League has been transferred to Super Cup and ISL became the only top tier League in India.
+From 2022 to 2023 season the AFC Cup slot from I-League has been transferred to Super Cup and ISL became the only top tier League in India.